-ON Semiconductor Corporation [ON] – A worthy Stock for long-term investors
+ON Semiconductor Corporation [ON] – A worthy stock for long-term investors

 This company’s Return on Total Capital is 9.81, and its Return on Invested Capital has reached 11.40%.
 Its Return on Equity is 6.54, and its Return on Assets is 2.64.
 These metrics all suggest that ON Semiconductor Corporation is doing well at using the money it earns to generate returns.

+Turning to investigate this organization’s capital structure, ON Semiconductor Corporation [ON] has generated a Total Debt to Total Equity ratio of 109.41.
+Similarly, its Total Debt to Total Capital is 52.25, while its Total Debt to Total Assets stands at 42.88.
+Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 4.27, and its Long-Term Debt to Total Capital is 87.12.

 What about valuation?
 This company’s Enterprise Value to EBITDA is 9.98 and its Total Debt to EBITDA Value is 2.95.
-The Enterprise Value to Sales for this firm is now 2.22.
+The Enterprise Value to Sales for this firm is now 2.22, and its Total Debt to Enterprise Value stands at 0.28.

-Similarly, this company’s Total Asset Turnover is 0.69.
+Similarly, this company’s Receivables Turnover is 7.93 and its Total Asset Turnover is 0.69.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.98 and its Current Ratio is 1.66.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

 Conclusion: Is ON Semiconductor Corporation [ON] a Reliable Buy?